6 Healthy Ways to Manage Weight That Don’t Involve Dieting

 Here’s the truth: the optimal eating pattern for overall wellness and healthy weight is all about balance and variety.

-Not only does this mean eating a healthy balance of macronutrients (protein, complex carbs, and good fats) to promote satiety, balanced blood sugar, and energy, it also means prioritizing micronutrients (vitamins, minerals, polyphenols), which are abundant in whole and minimally processed foods such as vegetables, fruits, nuts, seeds, whole grains, legumes, raw fermented foods, olive oil, fish, meats, and plain dairy.
+Not only does this mean eating a healthy balance of macronutrients (protein, complex carbs, and good fats) to promote satiety, balanced blood sugar, and energy, but it also means prioritizing micronutrients (vitamins, minerals, polyphenols), which are abundant in whole and minimally processed foods such as vegetables, fruits, nuts, seeds, whole grains, legumes, raw fermented foods, olive oil, fish, meats, and plain dairy.

 2. Avoid late-night snacking